Hibernia (1810 ship): Career

 In late 1812 or early 1813, Hibernia captured a Swedish schooner carrying 900 barrels of flour.
 The American privateer Orders in Council captured the schooner from Hibernia's prize crew.
 HMS Scorpion in turn captured the schooner from the Americans and sent her into Antigua.

 On 24 November, Hibernia ran onshore at Margate as she was sailing from London to St Thomas's.
-She was got off little or now damage and the next day sailed from The Downs for Portsmoutyh.
+She was got off with little or no damage and the next day sailed from The Downs for Portsmoutyh.

-On 4 December Hibernia was "all well" at 45°23′N 10°53′W.
+On 4 December, Hibernia was "all well" at 45°23′N 10°53′W.